smilingpoplar/font-extractor/README.md

 A script to:

-1. extract chars from *Localizable.strings*
+1. extract chars from *Localizable.strings* or any text file
 2. extract a *font subset* using *[font-optimizer][1]*
 3. set its *font family* as the *outputfile* name.